Editorials about "shortchanging Amtrak" are always shortsighted

 of Interstate highways.
 Public highways and local government's monopoly bus systems displaced

-people want the government to preserve old depots that their policies left
+Hypocritical people want the government to preserve old depots that their

-idle.
-Simultaneously, they want taxes for Amtrak and rail systems to
+policies left idle.
+Simultaneously, they want taxes for Amtrak and

 Today, local governments operate socialized bus monopolies